 Once you click Next, you will be redirected back to the Accounts screen, and there, you can see the new local account you just created.
 By default, the newly created account is a standard account.

-So, we will have to make it an administrator account – to do that, click on the account name and then click the Change account type button.
+Therefore, we will need to create an administrator account.
+To do this, click on the account name and then select the Change account type button.

 - Under Account type, select Administrator.